Pregnancy is a phase that requires you to be cautious about what you ingest since it all affects the baby inside your womb.

-If you are pregnant and not sure how to incorporate Saffron into your diet, then here is all you have to know buying saffron and to make the most efficient use of Saffron or Kesar during pregnancy.
+If you are pregnant and not sure how to incorporate Saffron into your diet, then here is all you have to know about buying saffron and making the most efficient use of Saffron or Kesar during pregnancy.

 Is it safe to take Saffron during pregnancy?

 Saffron, like any other spice, is safe to take during pregnancy provided it is used in moderation.
 Only a small amount of Saffron is enough to reap its benefits.
 Also, the best way to consume Saffron is used add its strands to the milk and drink this Saffron milk daily.

 Generally, it is recommended that a pregnant woman should avoid drinking Saffron milk in her first trimester (first three months of pregnancy or week 1 to week 12.)
 It is after you approach the second trimester (week 13 to week 28) that it gets safer and more effective to consume saffron in pregnancy.